-An early study involving 12 people in hospital who needed a pressure-measuring catheter placed within their heart ventricles (as part of their standard treatment) agreed to drink a cup of chamomile tea beforehand as their only premedication.
+In an extraordinary study, 12 people in hospital with heart disease, and who needed a pressure-measuring catheter placed within their heart ventricles as part of their standard treatment, agreed to drink a cup of chamomile tea beforehand as their only premedication.

-Within ten minutes of drinking the tea, however, ten of the patients fell into a deep sleep.
+Within ten minutes of drinking the tea, however, ten of the twelve patients fell into a deep sleep.
 They could be aroused but immediately fell asleep again, until the end of the cardiac catheterization procedure, which lasted around 90 minutes.

 Drinking chamomile tea is likely to be particularly helpful at night as its sedative action reduces anxiety and promotes sleep.

 People with moderate to severe generalised anxiety disorders can also benefit from drinking chamomile tea.
 In a medical study involving 93 people with generalised anxiety disorder, one group took a pharmaceutical grade chamomile extract (500mg capsule 3 times daily) and another took placebo for 26 weeks.
 At the end of the study, only 15.2% of those taking chamomile extracts relapsed, compared with 25.5% of those taking placebo.
 Thos in the chamomile group had significantly fewer anxiety symptoms, lost a significant amount of weight (through reduced comfort eating) and had a significantly lower blood pressure, too.